Rembrandt's Wife

 Rembrandt's Wife is a chamber opera composed by Andrew Ford with libretto by Sue Smith.

 It explores the relationships of Dutch artist Rembrandt with three women: the death of his wife Saskia, the madness of his former lover Geertje Dircx and his muse to be, Hendrickje Stoffels.
 Smith was inspired to write the opera when, at an exhibition of the artist's etchings, she learned that he sold the burial plot and headstone of his wife.

-Victorian Opera premiered the work at the CUB Malthouse, Melbourne in April 2009, conducted by Richard Gill.